 When new regulations or laws are proposed in Wisconsin, we are the voices sitting on that policymaker’s shoulder reminding them how this affects families like ours.
-We monitor changes in state and federal law, school policy and hospital regulations, and advocate for policies that benefit families with disabilities.
+We monitor changes in state and federal law and advocate for policies that benefit families with disabilities.

 We also participate in coalitions that advocate for health and disability issues.
 Take a look at what’s on the table:

 July 19, 2019 • Impact of 2019-2021 State Budget on People with Disabilities

 June 6, 2019 • Important Budget Updates for Children with Disabilities